postfixadmin/postfixadmin/DOCUMENTS/Password_Expiration.md

 ## Changes in Postfix Admin :

-To enable password expiration, add the following to your config.inc.php file:
+Password expiration is disabled by default.
+To enable it, add the following to your `config.local.php` file:

 `$CONF['password_expiration'] = 'YES';`